limecrate/concrete_base64/README.md

 ## Speed and Capacity

+Concrete Base64 Site is using builtin functions to encode and decode.

 If you use FireFox or Safari, this program can process larger file and will do so faster.

 The reason is the existence of `Uint8Array.prototype.toBase64` and `Uint8Array.fromBase64` functions.